 Jennifer Le Blanc is an actress and playwright working in California and New York.

-Jennifer recently played June in Aurora Theatre‘s production of The Fifth of July by Lanford Wilson!
-She also directed Jane Austen’s Sense and Sensibility at the Livermore Shakespeare Festival in June / July 2015.
+Jennifer recently performed at the Denver Center for the Performing Arts New Play Summit in Lauren Gunderson’s new work Book of Will.
+She also played June in Aurora Theatre‘s production of The Fifth of July by Lanford Wilson. and also directed Jane Austen’s Sense and Sensibility at the Livermore Shakespeare Festival in June / July 2015.

-She has recently played Desdemona in Arabian Shakespeare Festival‘s Othello, Beatrice in Shakespeare’s Much Ado About Nothing at the Livermore Shakespeare Festival, and Margaret in Silent Sky, written by Lauren Gunderson, at TheatreWorks in Mountain View.
-Jennifer is deeply honored to have been interviewed with Lauren Gunderson by Chad Jones in an article named Heart and Mind in American Theatre Magazine (October 2013).
+Other recent credits include Desdemona in Arabian Shakespeare Festival‘s Othello, Beatrice in Shakespeare’s Much Ado About Nothing at the Livermore Shakespeare Festival, and Margaret in Silent Sky, written by Lauren Gunderson, at TheatreWorks in Mountain View.
+Jennifer is honored to have been interviewed with Lauren Gunderson by Chad Jones in an article named Heart and Mind in American Theatre Magazine (October 2013).

 She recently played Titania in A Midsummer Night’s Dream and Beline in Imaginary Invalid at Pacific Rep in Carmel.
 After that, she was excited to be in the American Premiere of A Message by Dr. Hussain Al Mussalam (adapted by Dr. Matthew Spangler) with the Arabian Shakespeare Festival.